HaimengBai/431slides/class_23/README.md

     - [Task D](https://github.com/THOMASELOVE/431project/tree/master/TaskD) is due via email to Dr. Love noon Monday, **2017-11-20**.
         - If you're working with NHANES data, I want to know what tables you used, and I want your cleaned tidied data set, but I don't need the raw pulls.
         - A tidy data set is just a .csv file in almost all cases, rather than multiple .csv files.
 One .csv file, with one row per subject and one column per variable.
+        - **Note**: I expect that **most** people will change their plan described in Task A at least a little in presenting Task D, and certainly Tasks E and F.
-        - Your submitted project (Tasks E/F) files should begin by importing your tidy data set (from Task D) and then manipulating the data as needed before you move into the analysis phase.
-But the data need to be tidy at the start.
+        - Your submitted project (Tasks E/F) files should begin by importing a tidy data set and then manipulating the data as needed before you move into the analysis phase.
+But the data need to be tidy (rows = observations, columns = variables) at the start.
-            - You will build one tidy data file for Study 1 (the class survey data - using the [R Markdown and Excel files I have supplied](https://github.com/THOMASELOVE/431project/tree/master/SURVEY2017)) and the one for Study 2 you prepare and submit for Task D.
+            - You will build one tidy data file for Study 1 (the class survey data - using the [R Markdown and Excel files I have supplied](https://github.com/THOMASELOVE/431project/tree/master/SURVEY2017)) and another one for Study 2, which is what you are preparing and submitting for Task D.
-            - I expect you to use two different Markdown files (one for Study 1 and one for Study 2.)
+            - I expect you to use two different Markdown files (one for Study 1 and one for Study 2) to complete Tasks E and F.
         - To date, Project Task D is complete for Chaim Domb, Gwendolyn Donley, Kedar Mahajan, and Roberto Martinez.
 Thanks!

 3. Upcoming non-project Deliverables